Radarr/Radarr/CONTRIBUTING.md

 3. Grab the submodules `git submodule init && git submodule update`
 4. Install the required Node Packages `yarn install`
 5. Start gulp to monitor your dev environment for any changes that need post processing using `yarn start` command.
-6. Build the project in Visual Studio, Setting startup project to `NZBDrone.Console`
+6. Build the project in Visual Studio, Setting startup project to `Readarr.Console` and framework to `netcoreapp31`
 7. Debug the project in Visual Studio
 8. Open http://localhost:8787